Published Jan 31, 2022

 Regardless of the number of signers involved, decentralized MPC will never have fees that are higher than an ordinary transaction on the underlying chain.
 This is because the signature is computed on Qredo Network, and then presented to the underlying blockchain as a single signature.
-In addition, Qredo has zero subscription fees, and internal transfers sent within the Network are capped at a cost of only 0.5BPS.

 Over the course of thousands of transactions each month, the resulting savings can make a big difference to the cost of doing business with digital assets.

 At certain times in crypto history — such as during the CryptoKitties craze of 2017 and the DeFi summer of 2020 — blockchains have been stretched to their limits by network congestion, and transaction fees have skyrocketed.
 At the same time, processing speeds have slowed to a crawl.